BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### Publication ((Publication))
     PubMed ID and hyperlink to the publication in PubMed
 * #### Previous Publications ((Previous Publications))
     This field lists any previous publications by the same authors.
 In general, these previous publications may provide foundational results that the current publication built on, with the current publication superseding earlier publications.
 * #### Report Descriptions ((Report Descriptions))
-    This field describes the content of the authors' report of the variant by presenting the set of values used by the author.
-In several cases, this includes a brief description of each value.
+    This field describes the content of the Report field by presenting the set of possible values.

 ----
 #### Findlay et al, 2018

-This MAVE assay (Multiplexed Assay of Variant Effects) interrogated roughly 3900 *BRCA1* variants, comprising most possible missense variants in the 13 exons that comprise the RING and BRCT domains.
-The authors performed a homologous DNA Repair cell survival assay in the human haploid cell line HAP1, and also measured the impact of the variant on RNA production.
+This MAVE assay (Multiplexed Assay of Variant Effects) interrogated roughly 3900 *BRCA1* variants, comprising most possible missense variants in the 13 exons that comprise the RING and BRCT protein domains.
+The authors measured the impact of the variants on cell survival and RNA production.

 * #### Functional Enrichment Score ((Functional_Enrichment_Findlay_ENIGMA_BRCA12_Functional_Assays))
-    Score reflecting the impact of the variant on cell survivial
+    Numerical score reflecting the impact of the variant on cell survivial
 * #### RNA Score ((RNA_Score_Findlay_ENIGMA_BRCA12_Functional_Assays))
-    Score reflecting the impact of the variant on RNA production
+    Numerical score reflecting the impact of the variant on RNA production
 * #### RNA Class ((RNA_Class_Findlay_ENIGMA_BRCA12_Functional_Assays))
-    Authors' assessment of the impact of the variant on RNA production
+    Authors' qualitative assessment of the impact of the variant on RNA production
 * #### Report ((Result_Findlay_ENIGMA_BRCA12_Functional_Assays))
-    Authors' report on the functional impact of the variant, based largely on the functional enrichment score.
+    Authors’ reported interpretation of the functional impact of the variant.
 ----
 #### Starita et al, 2018

-In this publication, the authors performed a multiplex reporter assay to assess the impact of 1056 *BRCA1* variants on homologous DNA repair, using a human cell line.
+In this publication, the authors performed a multiplex reporter assay to assess the impact of 1056 *BRCA1* variants on homologous DNA repair.

 * #### Report ((Result_Starita_ENIGMA_BRCA12_Functional_Assays))
     Authors' report on the functional impact of the variant given the results of the reporter assay
 ----
 #### Petitalot et al, 2019

-In this paper, the authors assessed the impact of 78 *BRCA1* variants on homology-detected DNA repair, cellular localization, protein stability and peptide binding, using a human cell line.
+In this paper, the authors assessed the impact of 78 *BRCA1* variants on homology-detected DNA repair, cellular localization, protein stability and peptide binding.

 * #### Control Group ((Control_Group_Petitalot_ENIGMA_BRCA12_Functional_Assays))
     Indicates whether the variant was part of a control group of either causal or neutral variants